PecanProject/betydb-data-access/API.md

     https://www.betydb.org/yields.json?genus=Miscanthus
     https://www.betydb.org/yields.json?genus=Miscanthus&species=giganteus

 **[The following is the correct syntax.
-You must _include_ each associated table that you want to use in your query, and you must qualify the joined tables with their table name.]**
+You must _include_ each associated table that you want to use in your query, and you must qualify columns from joined tables with their table name.]**

     https://www.betydb.org/yields.json?include[]=specie&species.genus=Miscanthus
     https://www.betydb.org/yields.json?include[]=specie&species.genus=Miscanthus&species.species=sinensis